Frequently Asked Questions

 If I go on vacation, how can I request officers check on my house?

-If you are going on vacation and would like our officers to occasionally drive by your house to make sure it looks secure, call the police department at (801) 412-3600.
-Let our office staff know when you are leaving, when you will be returning, if anyone or any vehicles will be at the home, and you can also leave a contact phone number in case officers need to contact someone if there is an emergency.
+If you are going on vacation and would like our officers to occasionally drive by your house to make sure it looks secure, CLICK HERE to submit a request.
+Let our office know when you are leaving, when you will be returning, if anyone or any vehicles will be at the home, and you can also leave a contact phone number in case officers need to contact someone if there is an emergency.
 The information will be distributed to all officers.

 How can I help combat graffiti in my neighborhood?